-Wireless presentation systems have significant cost and ergonomic advantages over traditional conference room control systems and are ideal for small to medium size meeting rooms and huddle spaces.
+If you are looking for a wireless presentation system to improve your ability to social distance in a meeting room, then you are probably looking at either the Airtame 2 and the BenQ Instashow.
 While products like Chromecast and Apple TV are popular home devices, they are not designed for use in a meeting room.
 Both the InstaShow and AirTame2 are collaboration systems that support multiple presenters in a corporate or educational environment.

 These two systems use different methods to create a wireless collaboration environment.
-The BenQ InstaShow uses a physical transmitter button that plugs into your notebook’s HDMI or USB-C port to send the video to the Host that is connected to a projector or flat panel display.
-The AirTame2 uses a special software application that is loaded onto the presenter’s notebook and usually uses the corporate or enterprise WiFi network to transmit the signal to the AirTame2 device connected to the display.
+The BenQ InstaShow uses a physical transmitter button that plugs into your notebook’s HDMI or USB-C port to send the video to the receover that is connected to a projector or flat panel display.
+The AirTame2 uses a special software application that is loaded onto the presenter’s notebook and sends the signal through the WiFi network to the AirTame2 device connected to the display.

 To compare these systems, let us look at three major areas important to both the IT staff and meeting room users.

-The AirTame2 system utilizes both an application on the notebook and typically uses the enterprise WiFi network to transmit the video to the AirTame2 device.
-While the AirTame2 can be set up on a standalone basis, the hubs are usually integrated into the corporate network according to the network integration guide.
-AirTame2 recommends an excess of bandwidth or Quality of Service (QoS) adjustments to handle the increased traffic load during meetings.
+The AirTame 2 system utilizes both an application on the notebook and typically uses the enterprise WiFi network to transmit the video to the AirTame2 device.
+AirTame recommends extra bandwidth or making Quality of Service (QoS) adjustments to handle the increased traffic load during meetings.
 There are multiple network configurations that can be used, but Airtame advises that the most secure installation method is using a VLAN network.
 This approach can add additional time and costs to the installation for smaller firms.
-According to Netgear, VLAN configuration mistakes can cause serious connectivity and security problems on your network, and recommends hiring an IT or networking professional if the user is not experienced setting up computer networks.

 AirTame2 also has other specific networking and performance requirements from the enterprise network including: